 If one of your customers issues a chargeback through their bank, you have the chance to dispute it and win back the funds.

 The way you manage chargebacks depends on your account setup.
 For details on how to receive notifications of chargebacks, accept or dispute them, and submit evidence to support your case, refer to your bank-specific articles.
-If you're unsure of where to find those, contact our Accounts team.
+If you're unsure of where to find those, contact us.

 Merchants typically accept chargebacks if: